|

 heeding the many Bible references to the importance of "thanksgiving."

-braves, 5 dressed deer and a dozen wild turkeys.
-Even popcorn helped to
+brought 60 braves, 5 dressed deer and a dozen wild turkeys.
+Even popcorn helped

-celebrate this first great Thanksgiving Day, which lasted three whole days, so
+to celebrate this first great Thanksgiving Day, which lasted three whole days,

-Plymouth Colony.
-His wonderful work with the Pilgrims brought a relationship of
+at Plymouth Colony.
+His wonderful work with the Pilgrims brought a relationship

-peace and helpfulness between the settlers and the Indians that would last more
+of peace and helpfulness between the settlers and the Indians that would last

 Squanto shows Puritans how to plant